What is Aortic (Valve) Stenosis?

 Results of Treatment

 Results of balloon dilation valvuloplasty have been excellent.
-This technique was developed in the mid-1980s.
 Most large centers have a moderate degree of experience with it.
-The technique decreases the degree of aortic valve obstruction from severe to mild in a large majority of patients.
+The technique decreases the degree of aortic valve obstruction from severe to mild in a large number of patients.

-Children who do not experience excellent relief of obstruction with a technically adequate balloon dilation procedure usually will have more complex disease, such as calcified valve leaflets or a small valve ring.
+Children who do not have the blockage go away with a balloon dilation procedure usually have more complex disease.

-Balloon dilation valvuloplasty does cause valve insufficiency (or leakage), but this is mild in the majority of patients.
-In approximately 3 percent to 5 percent of the patients the balloon procedure will create severe aortic valve insufficiency.
-Severe aortic valve insufficiency may require surgical intervention (although rarely emergently).
+Balloon dilation valvuloplasty does cause valve insufficiency (or leakage).
+This is mild in most patients.
+In about three to five percent of the patients, the balloon procedure will create severe aortic valve insufficiency.
+Severe aortic valve insufficiency may need surgical intervention rarely emergent).

-Long-term follow-up studies of balloon dilation valvuloplasty show that excellent relief of obstruction persists for several years.
+Long-term follow-up studies of balloon dilation valvuloplasty show that relief of blockage lasts for several years.

-However, like surgical valvotomy in the past, recurrent valve obstruction does occur in many children during the next 5-10 years.
-Recurrent narrowing is perhaps related to patient growth and chronic valve changes.
-Many of these children will require repeat balloon dilation or surgical valve replacement procedures.
+Like surgical valvotomy in the past, recurrent valve obstruction does occur in many children over the next five to 10 years.
+Recurrent narrowing is related to patient growth and chronic valve changes.
+Many of these children will need repeat balloon dilation or surgical valve replacement procedures.

 The outcomes of open-heart surgical procedures for severe aortic valvar stenosis have been excellent.
-The mortality risk for surgical valve replacement, either prosthetic valve or the Ross Procedure, is less than 3 percent in experienced centers.
+The mortality risk for surgical valve replacement, either prosthetic valve or the Ross procedure, is less than three percent in experienced centers.
 These procedures effectively relieve all aortic stenosis and insufficiency with low complication rates.

-When valve replacements occur in young children, the long-term concern is that the child will outgrow the size of the artificial valve and will require a repeat surgical valve replacement in later years.
+When valve replacements occur in young children, the long-term concern is that the child will outgrow the size of the artificial valve.
+They may need a repeat surgical valve replacement in later years.

-When adult-sized artificial aortic valves are implanted in large children and adolescents, they are expected to last 20 years or more with excellent function.
+When adult-sized artificial aortic valves are implanted in large children and teens, they are expected to last 20 years or more with excellent function.

-The Ross Procedure raises several unique issues which require evaluation as children grow.
-The patient's native pulmonary valve is implanted in the aortic valve position, and may dilate.
-This dilation may eventually lead to some degree of valve insufficiency over time.
+The Ross procedure has several unique issues which need evaluation as children grow.
+The patient's native pulmonary valve is implanted in the aortic valve position.
+It may dilate.
+This dilation may lead to some degree of valve leakage over time.

-In addition, a conduit is placed between the right ventricle and pulmonary artery (to replace the native pulmonary valve).
-If the Ross Procedure is performed in an infant or small child, this right-sided conduit will need to be replaced later in childhood as the child grows.
+A channel is put between the right ventricle and pulmonary artery (to replace the native pulmonary valve).
+If the Ross procedure is done in an infant or small child, this right-sided channel will need to be replaced as the child grows.

-It is important to understand that all the treatments for aortic stenosis are palliative, not curative.
+It is important to understand that all treatments for aortic stenosis are palliative, not curative.

-An outstanding balloon dilation procedure may leave the patient with only mild aortic stenosis, but not a normal valve.
+A balloon dilation procedure may leave the patient with only mild aortic stenosis, not a normal valve.

-An outstanding valve replacement operation will relieve essentially all outflow obstruction, but leaves the child with an artificial valve.
+A valve replacement surgery will relieve all outflow blockage but leaves the child with an artificial valve.

-Long-term follow-up, with regular evaluations by a qualified cardiologist, is essential to helping provide the highest quality outcome for patients with aortic stenosis.
+Long-term follow-up, with regular evaluations by a cardiologist, is important to give the highest quality outcome for patients with aortic stenosis.